ripple-alpha/ripple-alpha-lib/docs/index.md

 Returns open orders for the specified account.
 Open orders are orders that have not yet been fully executed and are still in the order book.

-**Breaking change:** In ripple-lib 1.1.0 and earlier, orders returned by this method were not sorted correctly.
+**Breaking change:** In ripple-alpha-lib 1.1.0 and earlier, orders returned by this method were not sorted correctly.
 Orders are now sorted correctly, from best to worst.

 **See also:** An alternative way to get orderbooks is with `request` and [`formatBidsAndAsks`](#formatbidsandasks).